tymondesigns/angular-locker/README.md

 $rootScope.$on('locker.item.added', function (e, data) {
     // data is equal to:
     {
-    	driver: 'local', // the driver that is set when the event is fired
+    	driver: 'local', // the driver that was set when the event was fired
-    	namespace: 'locker', // the namespace that is set when the event is fired
+    	namespace: 'locker', // the namespace that was set when the event was fired
     	key: 'foo', // the key that was added
     	value: 'bar' // the value that was added
     }